metamystical/mdht/README.md

 client.dht.once('ready', function () { )) // bootstrap complete, ready for new torrents
-client.dht.on('nodes', function (nodes) { }) // periodic report of DHT routing table node locations for saving (see locs above) client.dht.nodeId // actual nodeId used const a = client.dht.put(v, mutableSalt, target, function (numVisited, numStored) { }) client.dht.get(target, mutableSalt, function (numVisited, { v: (object), seq: (int), numFound: (int) }) { } )
+client.dht.on('nodes', function (nodes) { }) // periodic report of DHT routing table node locations for saving (see locs above) client.dht.nodeId // actual nodeId used const ret = client.dht.put(v, mutableSalt, resetTarget, function (numVisited, numStored) { }) client.dht.get(target, mutableSalt, function (numVisited, { v: (object), seq: (int), numFound: (int) }) { } )
-  where target is returned by put (see putData above) or computed (see makeImmutableTarget and makeMutableTarget above)
+  where target is returned by put (see putData above) or computed (see makeImmutableTarget and makeMutableTarget above) or obtained from a third party
 ```